-And, of course, Olof Viktors uses the legendary local apples in its pastries.
 The town of Kivik in Österlen is where the apple action is, with the Apple Market festival in late September each year that, along with celebrating the many local varieties, treats visitors to apple tastings and swigs of the local cider.
 Highlights include the world’s largest apple display, variety judging and tours of Äppelriket (the apple kingdom).

 Beer, wine and vineyards in Skåne